rposborne/rfg-scale/README.md

 `sudo kextunload -b com.apple.driver.usb.IOUSBHostHIDDevice` It will disable any external USB keyboard.

+`sudo kextload -b com.apple.driver.usb.IOUSBHostHIDDevice` Will re-enable your external USB keyboard and disable the scale.

 Massive thanks to [http://steventsnyder.com/reading-a-dymo-usb-scale-using-python/](http://steventsnyder.com/reading-a-dymo-usb-scale-using-python/) for a push to the right direction on how the data was being sent.